mickrip/fwoot-core/readme.md

-Fw00t Framework
+Fw00t Framework Core Classes
 ====
-Simple MVC for Simple Brains like mine.
+All core classes for the Fwoot Framework